How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Introduction

-Lastly, we explore the impact of parameters of the agreed upon capacity limitation contract on the benefit derived by the community.
-We conduct a numerical analysis of a variety of possible combinations of capacity limitation variation and cost savings offered by the DSO to identify any possible downsides and benefits associated with various parameters stipulated in a capacity limitation contract.
+This paper's second contribution is an empirical analysis of the impact of the parameters stipulated in a capacity limitation contract on the community.
+An extensive numerical analysis of several possible combinations of capacity limitation variation and tariff discount parameters is conducted to identify any possible downsides and benefits for the energy community members.
 This analysis provides valuable insights for both energy communities and DSOs regarding what kind of parameters could be mutually beneficial when designing such a contract in the future.

+Lastly, the third contribution of this paper is to propose a straightforward mechanism for the distribution of community benefits among its members.
+For this purpose, two regularization terms that can be added to the objective function of the community manager are introduced.
+Each regularization term corresponds to a different interpretation of ``fair" allocation, namely \textit{equal} and \textit{proportional} distribution.
+This regularization technique enables the community manager to systemically consider the distribution of benefits among the members when setting optimal prices.
+These regularization terms are then compared with respect to their impact on the benefits earned by each community member.

+The remainder of this paper is structured in the following manner: Section \ref{sec:framework} introduces the proposed framework and coordination method to deliver capacity limitation services to the DSO, Section \ref{sec:models} describes the developed bilevel model, Section \ref{sec:results} shows the results to a case study, and Section \ref{sec:conclusion} summarizes the conclusions drawn and outlines important future works.